-As an actor you are a bastion of your language.
-You are a story teller.
-Your understanding of text, and your ability to communicate it, is tantamount.
-With the diverse range of characters and styles you will encounter throughout a career as an actor, an expansive vocabulary and a command of words is imperative.
-And spending time increasing your vocabulary is a shrewd investment.
+As an actor, you are a bastion of your language.
+You are a storyteller.
+Your understanding of the text, and your ability to communicate it, is tantamount.
+With the diverse range of characters and styles you will encounter throughout a career as an actor, an expansive vocabulary and a command of words are imperative.
+And so spending time increasing your vocabulary is a shrewd investment.

 Words have a subtlety of meaning.
 And if we look at our personal lexicon, we can see that we use words to colour our speech and emphasise our personality.
 When working on a character or a play that is either using archaic language or complex words, simply looking up the meaning in a dictionary often doesn’t allow you to embody the word.
 If you are familiar with it, and perhaps already using it personally, it will, in turn, feel natural when using it in character.

 This is why I think experienced Shakespearean actors seem so much more natural when performing Shakespeare than equivalently experienced actors that haven’t worked much with the Bard.

 It’s not that there are some steadfast rules that you must study to be a great Shakespearean actor, although of course, you can improve your Shakespearean skills, it is mostly because his language is familiar to the actor who frequently performs in Shakespeare’s plays or reads and watches a lot of his plays.
 Saying thou, thy and yonder doesn’t feel like gobbledegook to them; it is natural for them.
 Even if you intellectually understand these words, if they are not truly understood and embodied they will come out sounding silly.

 Having a mastery of your language will help you to work effortlessly on any text, regardless of the density and complexity of the language, allowing you to rehearse and develop a play you are working on with confidence.

 This is a fairly obvious one.
 Reading is the main way to increase your vocabulary.
 It allows you to see words in context and get a sense of how to use a word.
 So read a lot!